The Washburn Parallaxe (PXL20EWH-D) In Gloss White

 Like any brand, Washburn offers a mix of higher and lower-quality guitars.

-I own and play a stripped-down version of this instrument, the PXL10EC Parallaxe Singlecut Carbon Black, it has the same power base w/Active EMG pickups and the same body, neck and fretboard, so I know how this guitar feels and plays.
+It has the same power station body, neck and fretboard, so I know how this guitar feels and plays.

-My other comment is that this Made-in-Indonesia instrument is a bit pricey.
-It usually goes for $849.00-$1515.90 USD or more.
+My other comment is that this Made-in-Indonesia instrument is a bit pricey, costing $849.00-$1515.90 USD or more.

 Should You Get This For Your Collection?